 Environmentally Clean.
 TeraWulf's strategy is to be the market leader for sustainable bitcoin mining.
 TeraWulf's two bitcoin mining facilities are currently powered by more than 91% zero-carbon energy with a goal of utilizing 100% zero-carbon energy.
 The Nautilus Cryptomine Facility is powered by 100% zero-carbon nuclear energy and the Lake Mariner Facility in New York sources power in Western New York where over 91% of market energy comes from zero-carbon resources, primarily hydro and nuclear.
-Given the power-intensive nature of bitcoin mining and the implications for the environment, TeraWulf believes that its access to inexpensive, zero-carbon power represents a meaningful and durable
+Given the power-intensive nature of bitcoin mining and the implications for the environment, TeraWulf believes that its access to inexpensive, zero-carbon power represents a meaningful and durable competitive advantage for the Company relative to its publicly traded bitcoin mining peers.

 Low Cost Energy Supply.
 TeraWulf expects to have one of the lowest electricity costs among its publicly traded bitcoin mining peers at approximately \$0.035 per kilowatt-hour, augmenting TeraWulf's competitive position in varying bitcoin price environments.
 The Nautilus Cryptomine Facility benefits from a contracted, fixed price of power of \$0.02 per kilowatt-hour for a term of five years.
-TeraWulf anticipates the market cost of power at the Lake Mariner Facility will average approximately \$0.045 per kilowatt-hour.
 TeraWulf's Lake Mariner Facility and the Nautilus Cryptomine Facility are located at structurally congested points in their respective markets and may increase power optimization opportunities and the ability to provide ancillary services to the electrical distribution grid.